pypi/warehouse/docs/user/attestations/producing-attestations.md

 === "GitHub Actions"

-    If you publish to PyPI with [`pypa/gh-action-pypi-publish`][gh-action-pypi-publish] (the official PyPA action), attestations are built directly into the normal Trusted Publishing workflow.
+    If you publish to PyPI with [`pypa/gh-action-pypi-publish`][gh-action-pypi-publish] (the official PyPA action), attestations are generated and uploaded automatically by default, with no additional configuration necessary.

-    To enable them explicitly, you can pass `attestations: true` as an action setting:

-    ```yaml
-    uses: pypa/gh-action-pypi-publish@release/v2
-    with:
-      attestations: true
-    ```

-    When enabled, `gh-action-pypi-publish` will generate and upload a [publish attestation] for each file being uploaded.

-    !!! note

-        Enabling attestations explicitly with `attestations: true` is currently required, but will become the default in a future release of the action.

 ## The manual way